modmore/docs/README.md

 ## File Format

-Every document starts with a simple annotation
+If needed, a custom title can be set per page by using [Front matter](http://daux.io/Features/Front_Matter) at the top of a file.

 ## Contributing

 You're invited to help us improve the documentation.
 For this we use git and pull requests on github to manage changes.
 If you're new to git and need a bit more help getting set up, don't hesitate to ask for help.

-When suggesting content changes, please limit yourself to one topic (extra) per pull request.
-For typos a single pull request across the entire repository is fine.
+When suggesting content changes, please limit yourself to one extra per pull request so we can more easily review the changes.
+For typos a single pull request across different sections is fine.

+## Building the static site

+Turning the markdown files into a static site is done with [Daux](http://daux.io/).
+When you have the repository checked out or downloaded locally, install Daux by running `composer install` in the root of the repository.
+This uses [composer](https://getcomposer.org/) which is assumed to be installed globally.

+With Daux installed, you can run `./build.sh`.
+This script will call Daux with the right parameters to build the documentation into the `html/` directory.
+This build step usually takes no more than a few seconds.

+From there you can preview the site by pointing your browser to the html directory.

-## Previewing changes
+## Building assets

-When writing this, we haven't finished setting up docs.modmore.com so we don't have guidelines yet on how to test/preview changes.
-If you stick to standard markdown, everything should look good.
+The site uses NPM scripts for compiling sass into css, and compiling a couple of small javascript files.
+All asset related source files can be found in the `src` folder of the repository.

+The first time you want to build the assets, you'll need to run `npm install` in the root of the repository.
+This process may take some time.

+To build the CSS and to preview the changes, run `npm run build:css` and rebuild the static site using `./build.sh`.
+Likewise `npm run build:js` will build the javascript and `npm run build` will build all different things managed with npm.